Luko248/figma-css-variables-converter/README.md

 # Figma Variables to CSS Converter

-🎨 **Automatically convert Figma design variables to CSS custom properties with proper syntax**
+🎨 **Automatically convert ALL Figma design variables to CSS custom properties with intelligent category-based naming**

 ## Overview

-This Figma plugin streamlines the design-to-development workflow by automatically converting your Figma design variables into CSS custom property format.
-No more manual conversion or syntax errors when exporting design tokens!
+This Figma plugin streamlines the design-to-development workflow by automatically converting **all types** of Figma design variables into CSS custom property format with intelligent category-based naming.
+Supports colors, spacing, typography, sizing, opacity, and more!

 ## ✨ Features

+- **Universal Support**: Handles all Figma variable types (COLOR, FLOAT, STRING, BOOLEAN)
+- **Intelligent Categorization**: Smart naming based on variable purpose and context
 - **Batch Processing**: Converts all variables across multiple collections in one click
-- **Smart Naming**: Automatically formats variable names to CSS-friendly syntax
+- **Context-Aware Naming**: Automatically detects spacing, typography, sizing, and other categories
 - **Progress Tracking**: Real-time console logging and notifications
 - **Error Handling**: Robust error handling with detailed feedback
 - **TypeScript Support**: Fully typed for better development experience